Tutorial: Build a machine learning model in Power BI

 In this tutorial, you use automated machine learning to create and apply a binary prediction model in Power BI.
 You create a Power BI dataflow, and use the entities you define in the dataflow to train and validate a machine learning model directly in Power BI.
 You then use that model to score new data and generate predictions.

 First, you create a binary prediction machine learning model to predict the purchase intent of online shoppers, based on a set of their online session attributes.
-You use a benchmark machine learning dataset for this exercise.
+You use a benchmark machine learning semantic model for this exercise.
 Once you train a model, Power BI automatically generates a validation report that explains the model results.
 You can then review the validation report and apply the model to your data for scoring.

 This tutorial consists of the following steps: